 If you’ve been living with unmanaged bipolar disorder, you may realize that the culmination of actions performed during the manic or depressive cycle have led to many disastrous consequences.
 Manic spending sprees or drug-fueled antics may have left you broke and alone, suffering physical consequences and unsure how to reclaim your life.
 Depressive cycles may have cost you your job, your friends, and led you to abuse drugs or alcohol in order to cope with the symptoms.
 You know that you need to get better, but you may not know how to make that a reality.

 Medication is often one of the most important components for bipolar treatment.
-You may be prescribed antidepressants, antianxiety agents, or antipsychotics in order to best control your symptoms and allow you to fully engage in your treatment.
+You may be prescribed antidepressants, antianxiety agents, or antipsychotics in order to best control your symptoms and allow you to fully engage in your treatment at our center.
 Some people may use medications for a little while during their stay and taper down as new coping strategies are learned, but most people who have bipolar disorder will require life-long medication maintenance.
-Your treatment team will carefully monitor and adjust your medication as needed.
+Your mental health treatment team will carefully monitor and adjust your medication as needed.

-In addition, we are proud to offer several other types of programs to best heal the whole person during your stay at Vantage Point.
+In addition, we are proud to offer several other types of programs at our center to best heal the whole person during your stay at Vantage Point.
 These include:

 - Recreational activities